service-mesh-performance/service-mesh-performance/docs/collections/_posts/2020-05-21-analyzing-with-smps.md

     double max = 6;
   } </code></pre></div>

-<div class="subtitle-gray"> Snippet of the Service Mesh Performance Specification describing how to capture statistical analysis. </div>
+<div class="subtitle-gray"> Snippet of the Service Mesh Performance describing how to capture statistical analysis. </div>

 #### Measuring the value of your service mesh configuration
-In this pattern we introduce the MeshMark scoring system as a derivation from the Service Mesh Performance Specification.
+In this pattern we introduce the MeshMark scoring system as a derivation from the Service Mesh Performance.
 The focus of the MeshMark scoring system is to measure the value versus the overhead of a service mesh.

-#### The value of SMPS
+#### The value of SMP
 Consider that the more value you try to derive from service mesh, the more you will ask it to do.
 Which is to say, that as someone reflects more deeply on the architecture of a service mesh - with its distributed proxies - and the more work it does, they will eventually wonder, “What overhead is running my service mesh incurring?”.
 This is one of the most common questions engineers have.

-#### What SMPS solves
+#### What SMP solves
 Measurement data may not provide a clear and simple picture of how well those applications are performing from a business point of view, a characteristic desired in metrics that are used as key performance indicators.
 Reporting several different kinds of data can cause confusion.
 MeshMark distills a variety of overhead signals and key performance indicators into a simple scale.
 Reducing measurement data to a single well understood metric is a convenient way to track and report on quality of experience.
 Its purpose is to convert measurements into insights about the value of functions a service mesh is providing.
 It does so by specifying a uniform way to analyze and report on the degree to which measured performance provides user value.